 Caetano Veloso appeared dressed as Miranda in January 1972, in his first show after his return to Brazil from London.

 As a legitimate Brazilian, she transmits sympathy, joy and cordiality.
-Carmen was able to absorb a culture with such intensity and contrasts between city and favela, thus becoming a symbol of Brazilianness.
+Carmen could absorb Brazilian culture with intensity and understanding of both city and favela.

-Greatest Brazilian music performer of all times.
+Greatest Brazilian music performer of all time.
 She transformed the music into an audiovisual performance.
-As a multi-talented artist: she performed in casinos and nightclubs to radio, film, TV, theater, recorded around 270 sambas, 38 discos and sold about 35,000 discos.
+As a multi-talented artist: she performed in casinos and nightclubs to radio, film, TV, theatre, recorded around 270 sambas, 38 discos and sold about 35,000 discos.

-“Carmen released a Bahian composer with a song “A preta do acarajé”, changing a Salvador night scene of the time” Dorival Caymmi
+“Carmen released a Bahian composer with a song “A preta do acarajé”, changing a Salvador night scene of the time,” said the musician Dorival Caymmi.

 The pressure on the originality of her figure was so huge that, when she returned to the country in 1940, Carmen Miranda responded to her critics with one of his biggest hits, samba: “They said I came back Americanized / But I can’t be American / Can I be American? / I was born with samba and live in the serene / Singing all night long in the old batucada.”

-When she died, in August 5, 1955, her body was sent to Brazil, and the Brazilian government declared a period of national mourning.
+When she died on August 5, 1955, her body was sent to Brazil, and the Brazilian government declared a period of national mourning.
 A crowd of 60,000 people attended her mourning ceremony in Rio de Janeiro.